Jump to:

 Early prediction of outcomes

-The stage of prostate cancer ranges from I to IVB is based on Gleason score, Grade Group, TMN categories, and PSA.
-The higher the stage, the more the cancer has spread with distant metastasis correlating with decreased survival.
-According to statistics from the Surveillance, Epidemiology, and End Results Program, 5-year relative survival rates are 100% when disease is localized or regional and 30.6% when cancer has metastasized.15
+Prostate cancer staging (I–IVB) is determined by the Gleason score, Grade Group, TNM classification, and PSA levels.
+Higher stages indicate greater spread, with distant metastases correlating with decreased survival.
+According to statistics from the Surveillance, Epidemiology, and End Results Program, the 5-year relative survival rate is 100% for localized or regional disease and 30.6% with metastatic disease.14

 Environmental

-Studies have indicated a role of high fat diet and obesity in the development and progression of prostate cancer.
+Studies suggest that a high fat diet and obesity contribute to prostate cancer development and progression.
 Patients should be educated on the optimization of their modifiable risk factors to decrease the likelihood of developing prostate cancer.1,4

 Social role and social support system

-Although the survival rates of prostate cancer have improved over the years, the trends in survival and quality of life vary across socioeconomic, racial, and ethnic backgrounds.
+While prostate cancer survival rates have improved over the years, outcomes vary by socioeconomic, racial, and ethnic backgrounds.
 It has been shown that African Americans have a higher risk of prostate cancer occurring at an earlier age compared to other ethnic groups.
-Physiatrists should pay special attention to the role of social inequalities during rehabilitation of prostate cancer at all stages making all efforts to ensure equitable care.
+Physiatrists should pay special attention to the role of social inequalities during all stages of rehabilitation to strive for equitable care.

 Professional issues

 Informed consent regarding decision making for PSA testing and digital rectal exam for prostate cancer detection is paramount for ethical care.
 Although there is level 1 evidence that prostate cancer screening decreases cancer specific mortality, it can potentially lead to overdiagnosis and overtreatment of clinically insignificant cancer.
-Overtreatment can consequently affect patient quality due to side effects.
-Limited time and resources with physicians a potential barrier for delivering ethical, cost effective, patient centered care.17
+Overtreatment can consequently affect quality of life due to side effects.
+Limited time and resources with physicians may also be a potential barrier for delivering ethical, cost effective, patient centered care.16

 Rehabilitation Management and Treatments